 Returning by bus to Tijarafe, the route passes by a cluster of decorated crosses before going into a shallow, pine needle covered barranco.
 The path ascends along a zigzag route and reaches a rustic bbq area before rising above the road along a country path.
 Now deep in the country, old stone houses are passed right by their front door and further along walkers can enjoy a commanding view over the west coast and the ‘sea’ of banana plantations below.
 Here, the GR130 route is left and the GR131 is taken to Mirador El Time (a popular look-out point) with its stunning view over Tazacorte, Los Llanos, the Caldera and the south of La Palma.

-The path passes several caves, some lived in at least part-time, and at the bottom lies Tazacorte and the accommodation.
+The path passes several caves, some lived in at least part-time, and at the bottom lies Tazacorte and your accommodation by the beach.

 Day Eight: Taxi to airport.
 Hasta la proxima, La Palma.
 Until the next time!

-From 396 euros per person (based on two person rate)
+From 406 euros per person (based on two persons sharing accommodation)

 7 x accommodation in twin/double room